GVR Report cover Urinary Catheters Market Size, Share & Trends Report

 Application Insights

 The benign prostate hyperplasia segment is expected to witness the fastest CAGR over the forecast period.
 This growth can be attributed to the rising prevalence of prostate enlargement among aging men.
 Catheters play a critical role in providing immediate relief from urinary obstruction and associated symptoms, enhancing patient comfort and quality of life.
-Increasing awareness about minimally invasive treatments and the adoption of specialized BPH catheter systems, such as the FDA-approved Optilume BPH Catheter, are further fueling growth, positioning the segment for rapid expansion in the urinary catheters market.
+Increasing awareness about minimally invasive treatments and the adoption of specialized BPH catheter systems, such as the FDA-approved Optilume BPH Catheter, are further fueling growth, positioning the segment for rapid expansion in the market.

 Type Insights

-On the basis of type, the coated catheters segment dominated the market in 2024 and is expected to witness the fastest CAGR over the forecast period.
+Based on type, coated catheters dominated the market in 2025 and are expected to register the fastest CAGR over the forecast period.
 This growth is primarily driven by its ability to reduce urinary tract infections and enhance patient comfort, with antimicrobial and hydrophilic coatings widely preferred across hospitals, long-term care facilities, and home healthcare settings.
-Growing awareness among healthcare providers and patients about infection prevention and the ease of use and improved safety offered by these catheters reinforced their market dominance.
-Moreover, rising adoption of advanced catheter technologies, increasing prevalence of chronic urological conditions, expanding home healthcare services, and ongoing innovations in coating materials and antimicrobial properties have fueled the demand for coated catheters.

 Gender Insights

 The female segment is expected to witness the fastest CAGR over the forecast period.
 This growth can be attributed to the increasing awareness of urinary incontinence management and the rising adoption of female-specific catheter designs.
 The demand for comfortable, easy-to-use, and non-invasive catheter solutions is growing among female patients, particularly in home care and outpatient settings, which is expected to propel rapid growth in this segment.
-Innovations tailored for female anatomy and patient-centric designs further support the expansion of the female catheter market.
+Innovations tailored for female anatomy and patient-centric designs further support the expansion of the segment.

 End Use Insights